cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ## Static type checking with mypy

-Jukka Lehtosalo's [mypy](http://mypy-lang.org/) may be considered the pioneer of Python type checking.
-Its core team is employed by Dropbox and includes or has included several Python core developers, such as a certain Guido van Rossum.
+Jukka Lehtosalo's [mypy](http://mypy-lang.org/) may be considered the pioneer and de facto reference implementation of Python type checking.
+Its core team is employed by Dropbox and includes several Python core developers, such as a certain Guido van Rossum.
 By contrast with pytype, mypy enables gradual adoption by checking only annotated code.

 Add the following session to `noxfile.py` to run mypy: